-The two-year MCh programme requires the completion of 90 ECTS credits based on taught modules and a research dissertation.
+The two-year MSc programme requires the completion of 90 ECTS credits based on taught modules and a research dissertation.
 It is expected that Scholars will complete the taught modules in their first year of the programme.
-Lectures will be delivered in a mix of in person in RCSI and online.
-In the second year of the programme scholars will prepare their research protocol and complete their dissertation
+In the second year of the programme scholars will prepare their research protocol and complete their dissertation.